sap-tutorials/sap-build-process-automation/tutorials/spa-use-google-workspace-sheet/spa-use-google-workspace-sheet.md

     > Now that you retrieved the details of the Google spreadsheet, you can get the details of a specific row.

-11. Search for the **Get Last Row (Google Sheet)** activity to retrive the details of last row .
+11. Search for the **Get Last Row (Google Sheet)** activity to retrieve the details of last row.
 Drag and drop it into the workflow.

 12. Select the activity.
-For the **spreadSheetId** parameter, select the pencil next to the field to open the expression editor.
+For the `spreadSheetId` parameter, select the pencil next to the field to open the expression editor.

 13. In the expression editor, copy and paste the following expression: `Step2.spreadSheetDetails.spreadSheetId`.

     <!-- border -->![Get Last Row](08.png)

-14. For the **sheetTitle** parameter, select the pencil next to the field to open the expression editor.
+14. For the `sheetTitle` parameter, select the pencil next to the field to open the expression editor.

 15. In the expression editor, copy and paste the following expression: `Step2.spreadSheetDetails.sheets[0].title`.